protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Here in `TransferToken.cdc`, we are basically creating a sequel of the minting process.
 The overall goal is to move the token stored in the sending source account's `NFTCollection` to the receiving destination account's `NFTCollection` by calling `withdraw(id: UInt64)` and `deposit(token: @NFT)` on the sending and receiving collections, respectively.
 Hopefully, by now it shouldn't be too difficult for you to follow along with the comments as you type down each line.

-Two new things that are worth noting are the first line of the `execute` block where we call a special built-in function `getAccount(_ addr: Address)`, which return an `AuthAccount` instance from an address passed as an argument to this transaction, and the last line, where we update the `owners` dictionary on the `PetStore` contract with the new address entry to keep track of the current NFT owners.
+Two new things that are worth noting are the first line of the `execute` block where we call a special built-in function `getAccount(_ addr: Address)`, which returns an `AuthAccount` instance from an address passed as an argument to this transaction, and the last line, where we update the `owners` dictionary on the `PetStore` contract with the new address entry to keep track of the current NFT owners.

 Now, let's test out `TransferToken.cdc` by typing the command: